Benjamin-555/Benjamin-555/README.md

 <h2 align="center">Hi 👋!
-My name is Geovanny Benjamin and I'm a Sfotware Development Student, from Dominican Republic<br>⚛💻🎮</h2>
+My name is Geovanny Benjamin and I'm a Software Development Student, from Dominican Republic<br>⚛💻🎮</h2>

 ###